⚡ Quick Verdict:

 1. Social Media Scheduling

-Buffer: Buffer excels at straightforward post scheduling.
-The queue system lets you set optimal posting times once and add content with a single click.
-You can see your entire week at a glance in the shared calendar view.
+Buffer: Buffer is designed for straightforward post scheduling.
+The buffer queue lets you set optimal posting times once and add content with one click.
+You can schedule posts for multiple social media channels simultaneously, including Facebook pages, LinkedIn pages, Google Business Profiles, and Instagram Stories.
+The shared calendar view shows your entire week at a glance.

-Hootsuite: Hootsuite offers more advanced scheduling options.
-The bulk composer uploads up to 350 posts via CSV file.
-You can also schedule posts directly from your content library or RSS feeds.
+Hootsuite: Hootsuite offers more advanced scheduling features.
+The bulk scheduling feature uploads up to 350 posts at once via a CSV file.
+You can also schedule posts from the content library or rss integrations.
+This makes it better for teams running large social media campaigns across multiple accounts.

 2. Analytics and Reporting

-Buffer: Buffer provides clean engagement reports that show likes, comments, shares, and clicks.
+Buffer: Buffer’s analytics feature provides users with insights on post performance and engagement metrics.
 The data is easy to understand but lacks depth.
-Custom reports are available on Team plans and higher.
+Custom reports and social analytics are available on Team plans and higher.
+Most small businesses find these analytics tools sufficient.

-💡 Test Result: Hootsuite analytics are more powerful.
+💡 Test Result: Hootsuite wins on analytics depth.
 But most small businesses only need basic metrics.
 Buffer covers the essentials without overwhelming you.

 3. AI Content Creation